Mixed Hodge structures on character varieties of nilpotent groups: Mixed Hodge Structure on Hom(F,G)

 where $\varphi_{K}$ is a desingularization of $\hom^{0}(\mathbb{Z}^{r},K)$ which induces an isomorphism in cohomology, and the vertical maps are the quotient maps by $K$-conjugation.

 Passing to the complexification, there is an analogous $G$-equivariant commutative diagram:

-There are some notable differences from the compact case: \begin{enumerate} \item $\chi$ is bijective, birational, and a normalization map (Corollary \ref{cor-normalization}), \item $\chi$ is not generally known to be an isomorphism, although it is when $G$ is of classical type (Corollary \ref{cor-classical}), \item $\varphi_{G}$ is not even surjective, let alone a desingularization map (we will say more about this below), \item $\pi_{G}$ is the GIT quotient map (with respect to the $G$-conjugation action). \end{enumerate} Despite these differences, we will show that the mixed Hodge structures of $T^{r}/W$ and $\M_{\Z^{r}}^{0}G$ coincide, as do those of $(G/T)\times_{W}T^{r}$ and $\hom^{0}(\Z^{r},G)$.
+There are some notable differences from the compact case: \begin{enumerate} \item $\chi$ is bijective, birational, and a normalization map (Corollary \ref{cor-normalization}), \item $\chi$ is not generally known to be an isomorphism, although it is when $G$ is of classical type (Corollary \ref{cor-classical}), \item $\varphi_{G}$ is not even surjective, hence not a desingularization morphism (we will say more about this below), \item $\pi_{G}$ is the GIT quotient map (with respect to the $G$-conjugation action). \end{enumerate} Despite these differences, we will show that the mixed Hodge structures of $T^{r}/W$ and $\M_{\Z^{r}}^{0}G$ coincide, as do those of $(G/T)\times_{W}T^{r}$ and $\hom^{0}(\Z^{r},G)$.